 |Stock name||Dividend Yield|

-Ares Capital's Dividend Sustainability Through The First Half Of 2020 (Includes Special Periodic Dividend Projection)Author's Note: This article is a detailed analysis of Ares Capital Corp.'s (ARCC) dividend sustainability through the first half of 2020.
-I have performed this analysis due to the number of readers who have specifically requested such an analysis be performed on ARCC at periodic internals.
-For readers who just want the summarized conclusions/results, I would suggest scrolling down to the "Conclusions Drawn" section at the bottom of the article.
-Focus of Article: The focus of this...
+Newtek Business Services' Dividend Sustainability Analysis (Includes 2020 Annual Dividend Projection)Author’s Note: This article is a detailed analysis of NEWTEK Business Service’s (NEWT) dividend sustainability.
+I have performed this analysis due to the continued number of readers who have specifically requested such an analysis be performed on NEWT (since I have not written a “focus” article on this company in over a year).
+For readers who just want the summarized conclusions/results, I would suggest to scroll down to the “Conclusions Drawn” section at the bottom of the article.
+Focus of...
 Read more